WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 ---
 title: Styling
-order: 5
+order: 6
 ---

 Web Components have powerful styling capabilities which make them portable and extensible.
-Styles declared within the Shadow DOM serve as a Web Component’s default styling.
-It’s similar to writing a user-agent stylesheet for your custom element and it works quite similarily as well.
+Styles declared within the Shadow DOM serve as a Web Component's default styling.
+They work similarly to writing a user-agent stylesheet.

 ## Shadow Encapsulation: Scoped Styles

 Shadow DOM offers a boundary line between styles outside the tree, and styles inside the tree.
 Styles cannot cross this boundary unintentionally.
-This is different to regular CSS where a selector can effect every element on a page.
+This is different to regular CSS where a selector can affect every element on a page.

 ```html
 <style>